 When installing with non-vertical dropouts, ensure that the cable can route under the lower dropout bar without getting pinched.
-If it will get pinched, you (right) are supported.
-Horizontal slots will can either file or grind away the metal on crush the cable.

-your frame to leave a channel for the

-wire, or use a spacer on the axle insert to increase the axle OLD.
+If it will get pinched, you can either file or grind away the metal on your frame to leave a channel for the wire, or use a spacer on the axle insert to increase the axle OLD.
 Cable damage from installation is repairable but is not covered by warranty, so pay attention to this detail.